still-kicking-test/Weather/README.md

 * MVVM-C
 * Reactive approach using Swift's Combine
 * Asynchronous functions using async/await
-* Generic networking API layer
 * SwiftUI
 * CoreData
+* Generic networking API layer (provided as an xcframework library downloaded using Swift Package Manager).
+Source code downloadable from WeatherNetworking repo.

 The app does not have access to the UK Met Office services (unsurprisingly), and so uses public API services provided by OpenWeather.